gugazimmermann/dragonspage/article2.md

 Build the React Site `npm run build`, go back to `./` and run `cdk deploy DragonsFrontendStack` to deploy the website.

 And that's it for now, we can email the link so Mary can see and send more instructions. :)

 # Bonus - Custom Domain

-We decided to use a custom domain to not have to change the API Endpoint and Site URL everytime that for some reason we need to destroy and create the Stack again.
+We decided to use a custom domain to not have to change the API Endpoint and Site URL every time that for some reason we need to destroy and create the Stack again.

-A domain hosted inside AWS Route 53 is needed, I already have one, but if you don't have there's no problem skip this part of the exercice and use the generated.
-If you want to register a domain, go to https://console.aws.amazon.com/route53/home#DomainRegistration:
+A domain hosted inside AWS Route 53 is needed, I already have one, but if you don't have one, there's no problem skip this part of the exercise and use the generated by CDK.
+If you want to register a domain, go to https://console.aws.amazon.com/route53/home#DomainRegistration

-First we need to install some dependencies needed: `npm install @aws-cdk/aws-route53 @aws-cdk/aws-route53-targets @aws-cdk/aws-certificatemanager @aws-cdk/aws-cloudfront` ... and this simple step can become trick and start to return a lot of errors when you trun `npm run watch`.
-The reason is because the version of the modules can be different from `@aws-cdk/core` - For me when writing this exercice the version of Core as 1.54.0 and the new modules was 1.55.0 ... but we can solve it running `npx npm-check-updates -u` to update all the dependencies, and then `npm install` to install again, and is a good thing close and re-open VSCode.
+First, we need to install some dependencies: `npm install @aws-cdk/aws-route53 @aws-cdk/aws-route53-targets @aws-cdk/aws-certificatemanager @aws-cdk/aws-cloudfront` ... and this simple step can become trick and start to return a lot of errors when you run `npm run watch`.
+The reason is that the version of the modules can be different from `@aws-cdk/core` - For me when writing this exercise the version of Core was 1.54.0 and the new modules 1.55.0 ... but we can solve it running `npx npm-check-updates -u` to update all the dependencies, then `npm install` again, and is a good thing close and re-open VSCode.

-Other problem that I faced was the region, all the exercice I was using `us-east-2`, but to generate the certificate need to be in `us-east-1`.
-So  you  can destroy the stacks inside other region, change the region inside `~/.aws/config` to be `us-east-1`.
+Another problem that I faced was the region, all the exercise I was using `us-east-2`, but to generate the certificate I received a message that needs to be in `us-east-1`.
+So you can destroy the stacks and change the region inside `~/.aws/config` to be `us-east-1`.

-If during the exercice you need to destroy the Stacks and start again we may see error in the CloudFormation, this can be because some resources inside Route 53, DynamoDB Domain, CloudFront, and others, fail to delete and you will need to open the console `https://console.aws.amazon.com/` search the error you saw in terminal and deleted manually.
+If during the exercise you need to destroy the Stacks and start again we may see an error in the CloudFormation, this can be because some resources inside Route 53, DynamoDB Domain, CloudFront, and others, fail to delete and you will need to open the console https://console.aws.amazon.com/ search the error you saw in the terminal and deleted manually.
 You may need to delete the CloudFormation too or run destroy again.

-Since now we will use the same bucket everytime, CloudFormation can be stucked for a long time if you delete the bucket  (in a destroy) and try to create right after... buckets have unique names globally, and AWS will protect the names for a period of time.
+Since now we will use the same bucket every time, CloudFormation can be stuck for a long time if you delete the bucket (in a destroy) and try to create right after… buckets have unique names globally, and AWS will protect the names for a while.

 The first time you try to deploy probably will see a warning about cdk bootstrap, no worries, just run `cdk bootstrap`.

-Well...
-I think that is it, and have this problems is good to understand better the AWS resources and figure out how to solve.
+Well… I think that is it, and have these problems is good to understand better the AWS resources and figure out how to solve them.

-Ok, now we have the dependencies, let's start...
-We decided what domain to use, `pocz.io`  (for you, of course, will be another), the site will run in `wwww.pocz.io` and the API in `api.pocz.io`.
-So we need to pass this info inside `./cdk.json`
+Ok, now we have the dependencies, let's start… We decided what domain to use, `pocz.io` (for you, of course, will be another), the site will run in `wwww.pocz.io` and the API in `api.pocz.io`.
+So we need to pass this info inside `./cdk.json`.

 ```
 {